frank038/wlmonitorset/README.md

     Name of output (display) to use (default: all)."

 *-f <type>*
-    1 linear interpolation; 2 previous behaviour.
+    1 sunrise only; 2 sunrise and sunset (do not work).
-    Use the data in the data_array file as starting curve, that becomes the default starting rgb values for the monitor.
+    Use the data in the data_array file as colour curves, that becomes the default starting rgb values for the monitor.
     The data_array file is a text file containing three rows, one per colour, newline terminated.